Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

-\replace{Looking back, t}{T}his initially broad scope opened up a vast design space, but its ambiguity may have limited the adoption of the term within the field, leading to the diffusion of this term as it was applied to an increasing variety of device combinations over the years. \remove{However, one overarching theme was the combination of 2D technology and immersive MR environments.} \add{Although one prominent theme was the combination of 2D devices and immersive MR environments, this was not universally shared by all prior works.} \add{On the one hand,} Butz~et~al. highlighted that \hui{}s extend to various \textQuote{technologies and techniques, including virtual elements such as 3D widgets, and physical objects such as tracked displays and input devices}~\cite{butz1999enveloping}.
+This initially broad scope opened up a vast design space, but its ambiguity may have limited the adoption of the term within the field, leading to the diffusion of this term as it was applied to an increasing variety of device combinations over the years.
+Although one prominent theme was the combination of 2D devices and immersive MR environments, this was not universally shared by all prior works.
+On the one hand, Butz~et~al. highlighted that \hui{}s extend to various \textQuote{technologies and techniques, including virtual elements such as 3D widgets, and physical objects such as tracked displays and input devices}~\cite{butz1999enveloping}.
 They noted that the resulting global AR space can be shared, which is also discussed by Feiner, as \hui{}s combine all devices \textQuote{in a mobile, shared environment}~\cite{feiner2000environment}.
 Bornik~et~al. further emphasize the potential combination of MR environments with conventional 2D display technology for \hui{}s, as they \textQuote{pair 3D perception and direct 3D interaction with 2D system control and precise 2D interaction}~\cite{bornik2006hybrid}.
 This is echoed by Geiger~et~al., who state that \hui{}s \textQuote{combine 2D, 3D, and real object interaction and may use multiple input and output devices and different modalities}~\cite{geiger2008hyui}.
-In contrast, Strawhacker~and~Bers employ \hui{}s in a broader context without focusing on MR environments, presenting a \hui{} that \replace{combines a graphical and tangible user interface, where}{allows} \textQuote{users [\remove{should be able}to] switch freely between tangible \remove{[(\eg wooden blocks)]} and graphical input}~\cite{strawhacker2015want}.
+In contrast, Strawhacker~and~Bers employ \hui{}s in a broader context without MR, presenting a \hui{} that allows \textQuote{users [to] switch freely between tangible and graphical input}~\cite{strawhacker2015want}.